shakebugs/shake-docs/docs/ios/crash-reports/enable.md

 title: Enable
 ---

+>The Crash reports module is disabled by default.

+This is how you enable it:
+1. First, set the `setCrashReportingEnabled` flag to `true`.
+1. Then, call the `Shake.start` method.

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-Crash reporting is disabled by default but can be enabled by setting the `isCrashReportingEnabled` flag to `true` prior to calling the `start` method:

 <Tabs
   groupId="ios"